Sign up for our Interest List to be notified when this course becomes available.

 - Explain posterior, right-side ECG placement in patients presenting with inferior wall injury or infarction on the associated 12 lead ECG

 This program is designed for healthcare professionals or senior students (Nursing or Medical) who already have a basic understanding of arrhythmia interpretation and wish to learn more about 12 Lead ECG interpretation.
-There will be a review of arrhythmia interpretation in the morning, prior to the 12 Lead ECG Interpretation material.
+There will be a brief review of arrhythmia interpretation before this 12 Lead ECG Interpretation workshop.

 Sign up on our Interest List to be notified about enrolment and receive updates from Continuing Education.